xuhuisheng/rocm-build/gfx803/README.md

 ---

-## ROCm-4.1 crashed with gfx803
+## ROCm-4.1 and ROCm-4.2 crashed with gfx803

 ### Description

-If you installed ROCm-4.1 with gfx803, you will crash on very beginning of running tensorflow or pytorch.
+If you installed ROCm-4.1 and ROCm-4.2 with gfx803, you will crash on very beginning of running tensorflow or pytorch.
 Error info as follows:

 ```
-work@d70a3f3f5916:~/test/examples/mnist$ python main.py
+work@d70a3f3f5916:~/test/examples/mnist$ python3 main.py
 "hipErrorNoBinaryForGpu: Unable to find code object for all current devices!"
 Aborted (core dumped)